RedTeamSubnet/blog.theredteam.io/docs/blog/posts/an.structure-update.md

 ---

-These updates are designed to keep the system **fair, transparent, and supportive** of miners’ contributions.
+These updates are designed to keep the system **fair, transparent, and supportive** of miners' contributions.